Importance of Planning

 Here is a quick overview of areas for you to consider.

 Health –Often siblings have very different perceptions of a parent’s health, and this leads to misunderstandings about what support is needed.
 Gaining a common understanding among family members and a loved one about health can go a long way to ensuring a solid plan.
-Looking beyond physical health to how one is doing emotionally is also important, as is determining if memory loss is becoming a challenge.

 Financial Situation - Even the closest of families often have a hard time talking about money, but it is very important that everyone involved has a clear picture of the resources available to pay for services.
 The Planning Questions can give you a framework to identify both monthly income and assets.
 Paying for Senior Care describes some ways to make senior care more affordable.